saifullah32/M2_EmbSys/Project/1_Requirements/README.md

 LOW LEVEL REQUIREMENTS

-LLR1	The servo motor should rotates continuously between 0 and 180 degrees LLR2	The system should alert the user when an object detects LLR3    The corresponding distance of the object from the sensor should be displayed on the LCD     screen
+LLR1-	The servo motor should rotates continuously between 0 and 180 degrees, LLR2-	The system should alert the user when an object detects, LLR3- The corresponding distance of the object from the sensor should be displayed on the LCD screen,

 SWOT ANALYSIS